 Optional – put your diced tomatoes in a different fine strainer over a bowl and let some of the tomato water and juice drain out.
 While you need some water or juice in the jar with the tomatoes, you probably won’t need the full amount, especially if your maters are really juicy.

-Processing with the food mill
+Processing tomatoes with a food mill

 - quarter the tomato and give them a pulse in the food processor